-Bathing:
+3. Bathing:

-The knee brace and the bandages beneath must be kept dry.
+The bandages beneath must be kept dry.
 For the first two days after the operation, sponge baths are usually easiest.
 Use of a bathtub is OK if you are able to keep the bandages dry by keeping the operated leg out of the tub.
-Showering is better saved until after the first bandage change and will require that the surgical incision site be kept dry by sealing it off with tape and plastic.
-It is very important the the incision not be allowed to become wet as this may cause an infection.
+Showering is better saved until after the first bandage change and will require that the splint be kept dry by sealing it off with tape and plastic.
+It is very important that the incision not be allowed to become wet as this may cause an infection.